Volvariella volvacea: Description

+Uses

-Straw mushrooms are grown on rice straw beds and are most commonly picked when immature (often labeled "unpeeled"), during their button or egg phase and before the veil ruptures.
-They are adaptable and take four to five days to mature, and are most successfully grown in subtropical climates with high annual rainfall.
+Straw mushrooms are grown on rice straw beds and are most commonly picked when immature (often labelled "unpeeled"), during their button or egg phase, and before the veil ruptures.
+They are adaptable, taking four to five days to mature, and are most successfully grown in subtropical climates with high annual rainfall.
 No record has been found of their cultivation before the 19th century.

+Broth

+In the finishing and aging process of making dark soy sauce, the broth of straw mushrooms can be mixed into the soy sauce, which is then exposed to the sun to make mushroom dark soy sauce (草菇老抽 cǎogū lǎochōu).
+The added broth gives this soy sauce a richer flavor than plain dark soy sauce.